 It’s a panel loader pack, which means the main body is accessible from the back panel versus a large top opening (that’s called a top loader).
 In fact, the only way into the main body is from the back panel, which works great because there are just enough other pockets to keep the routine small stuff easy to find.
-There’s also a dedicated avalanche safety tools compartment accessible from the front and three smaller organizer pockets accessible from various points, and you’ve got 32 liters of storage – a volume sweet spot for winter day trips without tempting you with too much unnecessry storage space.
+There’s also a dedicated avalanche safety tools compartment that’s accessible from the front plus three smaller organizer pockets accessible from various points.
+Altogether, there’s 32 liters of storage – a volume sweet spot for winter day trips without tempting you with too much unnecessary storage space.

 The bulky stuff like warm layers, a thermos, spare gloves and skins are easily stored in the main body of the Osprey Soleden 32.
 The main body also includes two sleeves, one for a radio (with remote mic) and one for a thermos or water bottle.
 The sleeves add zero bulk, but keep key items easy to find.
 The dedicated avalanche tools pocket organizes your shovel, probe and saw.
 The pocket is big enough to handle full-size avalanche rescue shovels.
 In fact, it’s roomy enough to hold a minimal repair kit and your skins if you prefer to keep them seperate from your dry gear.